 In our mission to transform the lives of our kinfolk, we have been conducting these small distributions, giving away things very much needed for our daily life.
-As we hand over these small buckets we are passing on the message that we all are one and the God loves you.
+As we hand over these small buckets we are passing on the message that we all are one and that God loves you.
 If we can transfer this great message then surely our mission is accomplished.

 We had a wide love bucket distribution in various parts of India and these are the figures:

 We had another distribution in Gujarat, mainly in the slums and small relief camps.
-The earthquake that shook parts of Gujarat in 2001 and the mass communal riot that tore apart the streets of Gujarat still leave those bloodstains in the life of people.
-Most of the people have lost everything in these great disasters and have still not come out of the after effects.
+The earthquake that shook parts of Gujarat in 2001 and the mass communal riot that tore apart the streets of Gujarat still leave those blood stains in the life of people.
+Most of the people have lost everything in these great disasters and have still not come out of the after-effects.
 Hunger and unemployment are so prevalent even now.

 Another love bucket distribution was in parts of Tamil Nadu.
 Here the people have been farmers for time immemorial, but nature has always played the role of a villain; always in the form of floods or drought.
 Being farmers the climatic conditions play a crucial role in their living.
 These people have no stable income and poverty has become their livelihood.

 We distributed love buckets in Kerala in a village called Kaviyoor and also in a tribal area called Mangulam.
 Kaviyoor is a village where people are mainly farmers.
 The area is surrounded by water during the monsoon.
 During that period the people move to relief camps.
 Their major source of income is farming and the monsoon is a threat to their lives.
-Mangulam, is a tribal area in Idukki district of Kerala.
+Mangulam, is a tribal area in the Idukki district of Kerala.
 Most of the people are farmers or woodcutters.
-The people still follow traditional methods of farming and are not yet in touch with technology or the fast moving world outside.
+The people still follow traditional methods of farming and are not yet in touch with technology or the fast-moving world outside.